Undergraduate Certificate in Humanistic Studies

 Students might illuminate their study of western culture with comparative approaches to other areas of the world, for example, or study one or more regions through different methodologies.
 In this pursuit, they might benefit from participating in global seminars or other opportunities for study abroad.

 4. Bridges between the humanities and the sciences

 These students, while concentrating in the humanities or social sciences, might explore links to cognitive science or other sciences.

 5. Digital approaches to the humanities

-Students in this group might create new kinds of knowledge by examining some field with the resources and insights of computers science.
+Students in this group might create new kinds of knowledge by examining some field with the resources and insights of computer science.

 HUM 470 - Interdisciplinary Studies in the Humanities

 This team-taught seminar examines texts, objects, periods and themes from an interdisciplinary perspective.
 The specific topic varies each year depending on the focus of the faculty team.
-The topic for this year is Art and Ethics, team-taught by Professors Gideon Rosen (Philosophy and Humanities Council) and P. Adams Sitney (Visual Arts).
 The topic for spring term 2013-2014 will be Exemplary Stories: Case Histories, team-taught by Professors Peter Brooks (Comparative Literature, Law and Public Policy) and Brigid Doherty (German, Art and Archaeology).